Miss Saigon: Act 1

 The Engineer takes Thuy to where Kim has been hiding.
 Kim refuses Thuy's renewed offer of marriage, unaware that his men are waiting outside the door.
-Furious, Thuy calls them in and they begin tying up Kim and the Engineer, threatening to put them into a re-education camp.
-Again, Kim refuses to go with Thuy and shocks him by introducing Thuy to Tam, her three-year-old son from Chris ("Coo-Coo Princess").
+Furious, Thuy calls them in and they begin tying up Kim and the Engineer, threatening to put them into a re-education camp ("Coo-Coo Princess"), before Thuy orders them out and allows the Engineer to leave.
+Again, Kim refuses to go with Thuy and shocks him by introducing Thuy to Tam, her three-year-old son from Chris.
 Thuy calls Kim a traitor and Tam an enemy, and tries to kill Tam with a knife, but Kim is forced to shoot Thuy to protect Tam ("You Will Not Touch Him").
-Thuy dies as the street parade continues nearby ("This Is the Hour"), with Kim showing horror and heartbreak at her action.
-She flees with Tam, while the Engineer laments being born Vietnamese and wishes to go to the USA ("If You Want to Die in Bed").
+Thuy dies as the street parade continues nearby ("This Is the Hour"), with Kim showing horror and heartbreak at her action, before fleeing with Tam.

+The Engineer laments being born Vietnamese and wishes to go to the US ("If You Want to Die in Bed").
 Kim tells the Engineer what she has done, and he learns that Tam's father is American ("Let Me See His Western Nose") – thinking the boy is his chance to emigrate to the United States.
 He tells Kim that now he is the boy's uncle, and he will lead them to Bangkok.
 As Kim swears to Tam that she would do anything to give him a better life, the three set out on a ship with other refugees ("I'd Give My Life for You").